ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 ## Running

-We run semi-regularly around UBC, especially on the sunny months.
+We run semi-regularly around UBC, especially during the sunny months.
 We meet in front of ESB and usually end at a coffee shop on campus.
 During weekdays, we usually run between 5km and 8km either before or after work.
 On the weekends, we sometimes do longer runs